 Another benefit to your beauty rest is the hormone release triggered by the consumption of protein at bedtime.
 High levels of tryptophan are released which signals the brain to produce serotonin and melatonin.
 Serotonin is generally associated with mood enhancement while melatonin regulates our internal clock (aka circadian rhythm).
-So if you want to be bright-eyed & bushy-tailed tomorrow, consider taking your last bite about 3 hours before bed.
+So if you want to be bright-eyed & bushy-tailed tomorrow, consider taking your last bite (or drink) about 3 hours before bed.

 In addition to the positive effects of protein on sleep quality, there is also a bit of evidence that supports consuming extra protein while sleeping may aid in weight loss and muscle growth!
 A 2014 study showed overweight/obese adults who consumed whey protein before bed (30g) lost more fat mass and felt more satiated than those who consumed it in the morning or afternoon.
 Keep in mind, the participants were instructed to follow a reduced-calorie diet (1,400 cal/day), workout 3x weekly AND stick to their normal eating habits outside of supplementing with 30g of whey before bed.

 Use protein supplement as an alternative to going hungry at night